Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 [Paul] communicates by telephone and, as he has got recording studios at his home, it is not necessary for him to come in.
 Paul will issue a statement today with the release of his new album, but any critical statements do not mean a real break-up of the group!

-On this day, Paul also phoned John Lennon to let him know that the press kit had been issued and that it would make the news the day after.
+In the afternoon, Paul phoned John Lennon to inform him that the press kit had been issued and that it was likely to make headlines the following day.

 I received a phone call from Paul on Thursday afternoon.
 He said, ‘I’m going to leave The Beatles as well.’
 I was happy to hear from Paul.
 It was nice to find that he was still alive!
 Anyway, Paul hasn’t left… I sacked him.